 Today, technology plays a massive part in our daily lives.
-It is linked with almost every field of work, and all the industries follow it to measure the development of new technologies.
-So, it is crucial to do a technology evaluation before starting your startup or building your innovative product.
+It is linked to almost every field of work, and all industries follow it to measure the development of new technologies.
+So, it is crucial to evaluate technology through the technology readiness level and technology adoption curve before starting your startup or building your innovative product.

-• Technology Readiness Level (TRL).
-We will use this tool to evaluate the readiness of the company and technology to bring innovation to the market.
-This will tell us how close the company is to the customers with their new innovative products and services.
+- You can use the Technology Readiness Level to evaluate the readiness of the company and technology to bring innovation to the market.
+This will tell you how close your company is to the customers with its new innovative products that can work properly in the operational environment.

-• Technology Adoption Curve (TAC).
-We will use this tool to evaluate the readiness of the market to accept and adopt the innovation itself.
+- Technology Adoption Curve can help you evaluate the market’s readiness to accept and adopt innovation.

 Company’s Readiness and Market Readiness for New Technology

-There is no job today that cannot be done better with the help of technology.
-Today, our cell phones are phones and radio, TV, writing tool, productivity tool, and so on.
-Today, smartwatches are more than a watch that will tell us what time is.
+No job today can be done better with the help of technology.
+Today, our cell phones are phones and radio, TV, writing tools, productivity tools, etc. Today, smartwatches are more than a watch that will tell us what time it is.
 We use watches for many other things.

-Development and bringing innovative products on the market require a specific technology used to produce an innovative product.
+Developing and bringing innovative products on the market requires understanding and leveraging technology capabilities to produce an innovative product that will work without problems in the real operational environment.
 The innovative product itself is also new technology for the market.
 So, we have an organization that innovates at the beginning of the process.
-This organization, which in many cases is a startup, will need to use different technologies and processes inside their innovation process to make the innovative product possible from one side.
+This organization, which in many cases is a startup, will need to use different technologies and processes inside its innovation process to make the innovative product possible from one side.

-So, when it comes to technology, we need to pass two crucial things:
+So, when it comes to technology, we need to pass two crucial basic principles:

-1. Our company’s readiness for technology like expertise, knowledge, skills, technical equipment and so on.
+- Our company’s readiness for technology includes expertise, knowledge, skills, technical equipment, and so on.

-2. Market readiness, or how much is the market ready to use some specific new innovative technology.
+- Market readiness, or how much is the market ready to use specific new innovative technology.

-The main question here is how technology can be evaluated before it is ready for development or prepared for commercialization?
-The answer is with the technology readiness level for the company’s readiness and technology adoption curve for the market readiness.
+The main question is how technology can be evaluated before it is ready for development or commercialization.
+The answer is with the technology readiness level for the company’s readiness and the technology adoption curve for the market readiness.

-Technology Readiness Level was first developed in NASA for space exploration and related technologies.
+NASA first developed the Technology Readiness Levels for space exploration and related technologies.

-You can use this process for technology evaluation on a scale level, from the idea about technology’s invention towards its commercialization and extensive application.
-In the simplest words, TRL is a tool for measuring the development of something from an idea and basic research to the shipment of the product in commercial use or market-ready product.
+You can use this process for technology evaluation on a scale from the idea of a technology’s invention through tests in an operational environment to its commercialization and extensive application.
+In simple words, Technology Readiness Levels (TRL) is a tool for measuring the development of something, from an idea and basic research to the shipment of a product for commercial use or market readiness.
+This includes integrating basic technological components to establish their functionality and compatibility, particularly in a laboratory and a simulated operational environment, not the actual operational environment, at Technology Readiness Levels 4 and 5.

 Using this approach, we assign a technology readiness grade during technology development.
-So we can evaluate technology using the rating system to determine the extent of how it is near or far from its deployment to the market.
-The rating system can be from one to nine, where TRL9 is the highest level and TRL1 is the lowest level of technology readiness.
+We can evaluate technology using the rating system to determine whether it is near or far from deployment to the market.
+The rating system can be from one to nine, where TRL9 is the highest level, and TRL1 is the lowest level of technology readiness.

-Different industries can have different timeframes used in TRL.
-For example, software development may take just eighteen months to progress from an idea.
-On the other side, medication development in the pharmaceutical industry may take over ten years to progress from TRL level 1 to TRL level 9 because of a high level of required testing.
+Different industries can use different timeframes in TRL.
+For example, software development may take just several months to progress from an idea.
+Conversely, medication development in the pharmaceutical industry may take over ten years to progress from TRL level 1 to TRL level 9 because of the high level of required testing.
+A technology readiness assessment is crucial in evaluating the technical maturity of a technology during its acquisition phase.

 One of the biggest problems with TRL is uniformity because the scale was developed with the space industry in mind.
 Although the nine technology readiness levels can be implemented in different industries, it is much better to customize the scale per your requirements instead of following the standard model.

-If we look at the levels of technology readiness in totally different ways, we will see that the first three are related to knowledge creation.
+If we look at technology readiness levels differently, we will see that the first three are related to knowledge creation.
 In large part, universities are the ones that can contribute to starting the development of innovative technology.
-From the fourth to the sixth level is the development of technology and here the cooperation with other stakeholders is essential using the principles of open innovation.
-And finally, there is business development where everything should already be functional in actual conditions.
+From the fourth to the sixth level is the development of technology, and here, cooperation with other stakeholders using the principles of open innovation is essential.
+Finally, there is business development, where everything should already be functional and ready for an operational environment.
+The technology readiness assessment often examines program concepts, technology requirements, and the demonstrated technology capabilities of a particular technology.

-Let’s look at a case of how CloudWatch redesigned this tool to make it more usable for startups.
-Here we start from 0, where we have only an idea for a product or service and an idea that has not been tested and proven, and we end with nine which is the complete commercial application of the product or service for the market.
+Let’s look at a case in which CloudWatch redesigned this tool to make it more usable for startups.
+Here, we start from 0, where we have only an idea for a product or service and an idea that has not been tested and proven, and we end with nine, which is the complete commercial application of the product or service for the market.

 If we put this inside our workflow related to product validation, you can quickly develop ideas on using this vital tool inside your processes.

-Let’s see the other side of the technology evaluation, the technology adoption curve that we can use for technology evaluation, but from the market side.
+Let’s look at the other side of technology evaluation: the technology adoption lifecycle, or curve, which we can use for technology evaluation but from the market side.

-The development of new technology depends not only on innovative organizations but also on the market and how much the potential customer will accept the new technology.
+The development of new technology depends not only on innovative organizations but also on the market and the extent to which potential customers will accept the new technology.

-The most important question is when the customer will buy one specific new technology, product, or service?
-The answer is the model called Technology Adoption Curve, or Technology Adoption Life Cycle.
+The most important question is when the customer will buy one specific new technology, product, or service.
+The answer is the model called Technology Adoption Curve or Technology Adoption Life Cycle.
 The model describes the market penetration of any new technology product in terms of a progression in the types of customers it attracts throughout its useful life.
-So, in simple words, TAC is a model for understanding the acceptance or adoption of new products.
+So, simply, TAC is a model for understanding the acceptance or adoption of new products.
 This helpful tool can help you understand technology adoption in the market.
-But also, the tool can help organizations that develop new products to boost their customers’ growth.
+However, the tool can help organizations develop new products to boost their customers’ growth.

 The model breaks the market for new technology into five segments based on how quickly the market will adopt the new technology.